RavenCutie21/Voice-Changer-Settings/README.md

 Find your start_http.bat file, right click it and create a shortcut; Put that new shortcut on your desktop so you can easily access it.. if the cmd window instantly closes the next line is for you, else ignore it.

 In the folder where start_http.bat is press "control+L" type "cmd" press "enter" (if this doesnt open a CMD with the path of your folder showing, use the cd command to navigate to that folder) type "start_http.bat" press "enter"

+If it seems like its stuck at any point in the future when running click in the CMD window and press enter

 This will install almost all dependencies and make the voice changer run, you will always open the file referrenced above to start the voice changer.